-REVIEW OF ANNUAL RESULTS
+REVIEW OF QUARTERLY RESULTS

-Certain amounts in the condensed consolidated interim statement of loss and comprehensive loss from the prior year have been reclassified to conform to the current year's presentation and, as such, the discussion that follows below takes into account such prior year reclassification.
+Certain amounts in the condensed consolidated interim statements of income and comprehensive income have been reclassified to conform to the current year's presentation and, as such, the discussion that follows below takes into account such reclassification.
 Specifically, certain amounts from office and general expenses; professional fees; salaries, benefits, consulting and management fees; and travel have been reclassified into project evaluation and due diligence expenses.
-Please also refer to Note 9 in the Company's consolidated financial statements for further details of this reclassification.
+Please also refer to Note 9 in the Company's condensed consolidated interim financial statements for further details of this reclassification.